 (I may well be being excessively cautious in this matter, but if so, it's an error in the right direction!
-After all, the Euston Cross route with 18tph and with 3 platform faces in each direction still allows for a maximum stopping time of 10 minutes, and the Pancras Cross route very slightly longer.
+After all, the Euston Cross route with 32tph and with 4 platform faces in each direction still allows for a maximum stopping time of 53⁄4 minutes, and the Pancras Cross route the same.
 But the matter is very definitely still worth bringing up and considering in detail.)